We’re thrilled that you are thinking about baptism and making that step of faith in response to God’s love in Jesus Christ.

 Baptism is a very special moment for everyone involved.
 It’s a great day to celebrate life before God and to come together for a family party, but, most importantly, it is a spiritual occasion in which those being baptised are united to Jesus Christ and become members of his Church family.
 In the Bible, baptised people are called “new creatures” because, through the prayers and the sacrament, a new Christian is made and a new life-long journey of faith and discipleship is begun.

 For this reason it is important to get ready for your baptism.
 In fact, the Vicar is obliged to ensure that “proper preparation” has taken place before a person is baptised.
 Here are some things to do to start you off:

-2. Then come to a Sunday morning service and talk with the Vicar afterwards.
-If it seems right then he’ll book a date with you (usually it’ll be around 3-4 months away).
+1. Then come to a Sunday morning service and talk with the Vicar afterwards.
+If it seems right then she’ll book a date with you (usually it’ll be around 3-4 months away).